Introduction to Linux Split Command

 Example #3 – Create Numeric Suffix Split Files

-While working with the Linux Split Command, we are able to change the split suffix from the alphabet to numeric.
+While working with the Linux Split Command, we can change the split suffix from the alphabet to numeric.

 Command: